-Working on your dream shapes your reality, helps control your demotivating habits and the events that influence your life.
+Working on your dream shapes your reality, and helps control your demotivating habits and the events that influence your life.
 Suddenly it isn’t so important that you go out drinking with your girlfriends or find a man to disappear into his world.
 You become too busy.
-You have a new-found passion for your life.
+You have a newfound passion for your life.
 You begin to work on yourself in the best possible way.

 Life will take on new meaning, and suddenly the small everyday stuff doesn’t matter anymore.

 Troubles will become like silly commodes on a perfectly manicured lawn.

 You can choose to label what shows up in your dream life as either an opportunity or a threat.
 However it might look, what are you going to do about it?
 If a break is handed to you are you going to take it?
 If something gets in the way of your dream — what will you do about it?